emmt/OIFITS.jl/README.md

   linked to its dependencies (`OI_ARRAY`, `OI_WAVELENGTH`, etc., which must already exist in the data-set), and its target identifiers have been rewritten according to the mapping defined by the last `OI_TARGET` instance previously pushed to the data-set.
 Rewriting of the target identifiers may be avoided by using the keyword `rewrite_target_id=false`, this assumes that the target identifiers in the pushed data-block are already set according to the index in the list of targets `ds.target`.

 Pushing a data-block in a data-set does check the consistency of the data-block.
 This is to allow for building the data-blocks step by step so that they not need to be consistent at all times (just when pushed into a data-set).

 Pushing a data-block in a data-set lefts the data-block unchanged.
 A swallow copy of it is added to the data-blocks stored by the data-set.
-Most members of the pushed data-blocks are shared by the one stored by the data-set whith the notable exception of the target identifiers which are rewritten and the links to the dependencies which are updated.
+Most members of the pushed data-blocks are shared by the one stored by the data-set with the notable exception of the target identifiers which are rewritten and the links to the dependencies which are updated.